pascalabcnet/pascalabcnet/README.md

 # PascalABC.NET

-PascalABC.NET is a Pascal programming system for Microsoft .NET.
+PascalABC.NET is a modern Pascal programming language and an integrated development environment for Microsoft .NET.
 The repository currently supports two compiler targets:

 - the complete system for .NET Framework 4.0/4.7.1;
 - the console compiler for .NET 10.